LouieOHagan/CI-Milestone1-Project/README.md

     once again the section is fully responsive.

 - **Walking Locations Section**
-    - In desktop view (screen width size of 992px and above) the section is split in to three rows overall which each contain 2 rows each, a header and a row of three cards.
+    - In desktop view (screen width size of 992px and above) the section is split into three rows overall which each contain 2 rows each, a header and a row of three cards.
 The title is on top which has the styled horizontal rule underneath.
 The second row has three cards, showcasing seperate locations in the area that the title specifies eg Dublin Spots with three walking locations in Dublin.
+Each card has a picture of the location with text underneath displaying when the walk is in that specific location and details about it.

-    - In tablet view (screen width sizes between 992px to 767px)
+    - In tablet view (screen width sizes between 992px to 767px) the section headers remain the same other than a bit of difference in sizing however the card row turns into two separate rows which displays two cards on the top row and the third card is centered underneath the other two cards.

-    - In mobile view & smaller screen sized devices (screen width sizes under 576px)
+    - In mobile view & smaller screen sized devices (screen width sizes under 576px) the three cards are stacked one on top of the other to match the rest of the page style on small screen size devices.

 - **Redirection Section**
-    - In desktop view (screen width size of 992px and above)

-    - In tablet view (screen width sizes between 992px to 767px)

-    - In mobile view & smaller screen sized devices (screen width sizes under 576px)
+    - In all views there are three rows, the top two with text with a question/call to action.
+Underneath there is a blue styled button that will redirect the user to the contact us page.

 ##### Our Favourites Page

 - **Our Furry Friends Favourites Information Section**
-    - In desktop view (screen width size of 992px and above)
+    - In desktop view (screen width size of 992px and above) the section is split into two rows.
+The title is on top which has the styled horizontal rule underneath it.
+Underneath the section header there is two paragraphs of text which are centered in the row.

-    - In tablet view (screen width sizes between 992px to 767px)
+    - In tablet view (screen width sizes between 992px to 767px) there is not much change other than sizing of content but it is all responsive.

-    - In mobile view & smaller screen sized devices (screen width sizes under 576px)
+    - In mobile view & smaller screen sized devices (screen width sizes under 576px) again there is little change except for sizing but once again the section is fully responsive.

 - **Top Three's Section**
-    - In desktop view (screen width size of 992px and above)
+    - In desktop view (screen width size of 992px and above) the section is split into three rows overall which each contain 2 rows each, a header and a row of three cards.
+The title is on top which has the styled horizontal rule underneath.
+The second row has three cards, showcasing three of the favourite products in that specific section eg Top Three Foods.
+Each card has a picture of the product, with a short description of it underneath along with a blue styled button to an external site where the product can be purchased.

-    - In tablet view (screen width sizes between 992px to 767px)
+    - In tablet view (screen width sizes between 992px to 767px) the section headers remain the same other than a bit of difference in sizing however the card row turns into two separate rows which displays two cards on the top row and the third card is centered underneath the other two cards.
+    The cards increase in size slightly as there is additional space now that the cards are spread over two rows.

-    - In mobile view & smaller screen sized devices (screen width sizes under 576px)
+    - In mobile view & smaller screen sized devices (screen width sizes under 576px) the three cards are stacked one on top of the other to match the rest of the page style on small screen size devices.

 - **Redirection Section**
-    - In desktop view (screen width size of 992px and above)
+    - In desktop view (screen width size of 992px and above) the section is split into two rows.
+The title is on top which has the styled horizontal rule underneath it.
+Underneath the section header there is card that has information about more cool items for your that can be found on the organisations Facebook page.
+This is a great incentive to get more members in to the facebook community to help both the page and organisation expand and get more exposure.
+The card itself has a Font Awesome icon at the top, a brief description in the middle along with a blue styled button that directs you to an external page (it would direct to the Facebook however for the purpose of the project it directs to the facebook home page in a new tab).

-    - In tablet view (screen width sizes between 992px to 767px)
+    - In tablet view (screen width sizes between 992px to 767px) the section stays the same, the card in facts increases in size to maintain uniformity with the rest of the cards on the page which increase in size as there is a bit of extra room when the three cards on one row transforms into two rows.

-    - In mobile view & smaller screen sized devices (screen width sizes under 576px)
+    - In mobile view & smaller screen sized devices (screen width sizes under 576px) the card once again increases in size to maintain uniformity with the rest of the cards on the page which increases in size as they are now stacked on top of eachother and only have 1 card per row.

 ##### Contact Us Page